 I can't tell when I first put pen to page, can't pin down the initial moment I first committed to the act.
 But it led to a tendency, which became habit, which resulted in a full-on dependency.

 Soon my notes became more extensive — underlining, asterisking, annotating, brackets, parentheses, circles, boxes.
 I made footnotes.
 I observed broader themes connecting passages.
 I measured cadences with arrows.
 I scrawled enthusiastic "yes!"'s and cavalier "ha"'s in the miles of blank page.
 My favorite books were thick with ink running along, below, into the text.

 I as much as decimated the pages of my books, commandeering the white perimeter with a gust of scribbles in my feverish excitement.
 Books have become my confessionals, my diaries, my critical notebooks.
-They've become a chronicle of my individual progression, charting my moment-by-moment responses, encapsulating a mindset I held at a particular moment in time.
+They've become a chronicle of my progression, charting my moment-by-moment responses, encapsulating a mindset I held at a moment in time.
 Books have become a place to record those intimate, honest, knee-jerk reactions that a thousand scholarly papers can hardly get at.